BRobDan/budget-project/NEXTSTEPS.md

-# Next steps for Week 3 deliverable
+# Next steps for Week 4 deliverable
-* Edit functionality works
-* Delete functionality works and confirmation dialog added
-* Transactions list updates properly after editing & deletions
+* Filtering dropdown by category and type = finished
+* Sorting dropdown by amount and date = finished
+* Summary section with 3 required amounts = finished
+* Optional PieChart needs to be cleaned up on fxml
+* Finalize the UI by cleaning up fxml files

 # Ways to improve
-* Look for ways to refactor to create better seperation between services, controllers, and models
-* Look for ways to pass services to reduce number of new services created in each instance
-* Improve UI so it doesn't look like a 10 year old threw it together in Microsoft Paint
-    * Look into CSS for improving the look
+* Remove the extra label from the pie chart graph on summary page
+* Try to decouple the services from one another by adding a new model class that holds the observable lists
+    * Will do this if i have time
+* Resize the UI components to clean up the GUI